How You Can Earn Money Abroad as an Expatriate?

 In some Asian countries such as China and Thailand, teaching English is a great way to pay for living abroad.
 Especially in China, as the economy is growing rapidly, licensed ESL teachers are increasingly popular.
-If you are a native English speaker, you will have a greater chance to be hired starting in preschool, all the way through SAT tutors by many Chinese schools.
+If you are a native English speaker, you will have a greater chance to be hired and earn money abroad in preschool, all the way through SAT tutors by many Chinese schools.

 According to a recent study, there is an estimation of at least 100,000 English teachers are currently needed in China, and the number should keep increasing in the next few years.
 Online language learning is also very popular.
 English learning centers provide English lesson clips and learning materials online, in addition to lectures.
 This has increased the value of expat ESL teachers and made it as one of the best-paying jobs in China.